 When I met Jill Weber, she was an archaeologist with a taste for wines from impossible places.
 Her palate followed her work: into the ancient vineyards of Syria and Turkey, through the ancient mariner routes toward Lebanon and Greece.

 I met her when she was taking classes at the Wine School of Philadelphia.
 She talked of opening a wine bar, someplace where she could pour these strange and quixotic bottles.
-I thought she may go bankrupt pursing such a dream.
+I thought she might go bankrupt pursuing such a dream.
 I smiled politely and urged her to consider wines from Italy, France, and California.
-Soon after, she graduated from the certification program, and went on her way.
+Soon after, she graduated from the wine certification program and went on her way.

-She recently returned to the Wine School as a bona fide restaurateur In the interim years, Philly has embraced Jill’s vision of wine and cocktails at Jet Wine Bar.
-That success allowed her to open Rex 1516, her take on posh southern cuisine.
-Not long ago, Rex 1516 was named Philly’s 51st top restaurant and a huge hit with Philly’s taste makers (Philly Mag’s Jason Sheehan and FooBooz write it up an average of twice a month).
+She returned to the Wine School in 2013 as a bona fide restaurateur.
+Philly has embraced Jill’s vision of wine and cocktails at Jet Wine Bar in the interim years.
+That success allowed her to open Rex 1516; her take on posh southern cuisine.
+Not long ago, Rex 1516 was named Philly’s 51st top restaurant and a huge hit with Philly’s tastemakers (Philly Mag’s Jason Sheehan used to write it up an average of twice a month).

 “She beat me pretty bad” he said with a rueful grin the next morning.